Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Appendix A: Proof of Theorem (a)

-\end{lemmaB} The proof strategy is similar to that for Lemma \ref{lemma2:lasso}.
+\end{propA} The proof strategy is similar to that for Proposition \ref{lemma2:Lasso}.
 In particular, we rewrite the term of interest in a suitable way and then make heavy use of the fact that $\widehat{\bs{\Pi}} = \bs{\Pi} - \widehat{\bs{R}}$ with probability tending to $1$.
-The details are again deferred to the Supplementary Material.
-Since $s = o(\min\{n,T\} / \log(npT))$ by \ref{C:s-large}, Lemma \ref{lemma3:lasso} implies that
+The details are provided below.
+Since $s = o(\min\{n,T\} / \log(npT))$ by \ref{C:s-large}, Proposition \ref{lemma3:Lasso} implies that

 with probability tending to $1$ for any given constant $\varphi > 0$.
 We can now use Corollary 6.8 in \cite{BuehlmannvandeGeer2011}, which says the following when applied to our context: Whenever $\bs{Z}$ fulfills the $\text{RE}(S,\varphi)$ condition and \eqref{eq:Corollary6.8-vdGB} is fulfilled, $\widehat{\bs{X}}$ satisfies the $\text{RE}(S,\phi)$ condition with $\phi = \varphi/\sqrt{2}$.
 Since $\bs{Z}$ obeys the $\text{RE}(S,\varphi)$ condition with probability tending to $1$ by assumption, we can infer that $\widehat{\bs{X}}$ must satisfy the $\text{RE}(S,\phi)$ condition with probability tending to $1$, that is,